Sachaa-Thanasius/experimental/README.md

 See the docstrings and comments in the code.
 They're currently a little bare, but they will improve over time.

-## Why
+## Why?
 It's fun.
 It's also a learning experience in manipulating Python via import hooks, AST transformations, token stream transformations, and more.

 ## Acknowledgements
-- aroberge's [ideas](https://github.com/aroberge/ideas), package which introduced me to the idea of modifying Python like this.
+- aroberge's [ideas](https://github.com/aroberge/ideas) package, which introduced me to the idea of modifying Python like this.
 - asottile's future packages, including things like [future-fstrings](https://github.com/asottile-archive/future-fstrings), that are practical applications showcasing the usefulness of these kinds of transformations ("memes" though they may be).
 - RocketRace's [hoopy](https://github.com/RocketRace/hoopy) and [custom-literals](https://github.com/RocketRace/custom-literals) packages, which are much more interesting, complex, and featured Python manipulations.
 - Those who wrote the original PEPs and packages that this attempts to (re)implement (see the links in the overview).